algorandfoundation/beaker/docs/html/_sources/decorators.rst.txt

 Often, we would like to restrict the accounts that may call certain methods.

-Lets add a parameter to the external to allow only the app creator to call this method.
+Let's add a parameter to the ``external`` decorator to prevent anyone but the app creator to call this method.

 .. code-block:: python